Ravincroft's Retribution - 1. Leaving Home

 Jayden turned to see a van pull up.
 He squinted in the headlights but could make out a Fauna Rescue logo on the door.
 ‘They’re here, Ren.’

 A middle-aged balding man stepped into the light wearing a fawn-coloured shirt and trousers.
 The same logo as the car showed on his sleeve.
 His kind hazel eyes matched a gentle voice.
 ‘Thanks, kids,’ the volunteer worker said.
-‘I wish more youngsters had the nous to do what you kids did.
+‘I wish more youngsters had the smarts to do what you kids did.
 We’ll take it from here.’

 ‘I’ve seen you before, haven’t I?’
 Ren interjected.

-‘Yes, and I recognise your name, young man.
+‘Yes, and I recognise your name, too, young man.
 You’ve saved quite a few orphaned animals, haven’t you?

 ‘He’s always saving animals, even butterflies from spider webs.’
 Lia laughed.